BlinkID/capture-flutter/capture_flutter/README.md

 settings.cameraSettings?.iosCameraResolution = IosCameraResolution.Resolution4K;
 ```

-4. Add the license key and previously configured Capture settings, and obtain the results after the capture process has finished:
+4. Add the license key and previously configured Capture settings in the `scanWithCamera` method of the plugin, and obtain the results after the capture process has finished:
 ```dart
 // Add the license key
 var licenseKey = "";